nelenivy/topo_metrics/README.md

 # Topological Metric for Unsupervised Embedding Quality Evaluation
 ## Overview
 This repository contains the experiments for the article "Topological Metric for Unsupervised Embedding Quality Evaluation."
 It enables an experimental investigation of unsupervised embedding metrics, with a focus on topological metrics applied to financial and recommender system datasets.
-The repository supports parameter hyperparameter optimization, optimal epoch selection, and results aggregation for metrics evaluation across various configurations.
+The repository supports hyperparameter optimization, optimal epoch selection, and results aggregation for metrics evaluation across various configurations.

 ## Main Entry Points
 ### Behavioral modeling